African-American nurse using a headset

 Work from Home Opportunities

 Nursing Health Coaches are able to empower patients from the comfort of their homes.
 The job itself allows nurses to become independent and even self-employed.
-While some Health Coaches work for insurance companies, hospitals, hospices, or other medical services, they can often work for themselves and apply their particular skillset.
+While some Nurse Health Coaches work for insurance companies, hospitals, hospices, or other medical services, they can often work for themselves and apply their particular skillset.

 To find open positions, visit job boards at websites like registerednursing.org.
 Other helpful organizations include the below:

-Health Coach’s Salary
+Nurse Health Coach’s Salary

-How Much Does a Health Coach Make?
+How Much Does a Nurse Health Coach Make?

-According to RegisteredNursing.org, the average salary of a nursing Health Coach is around $66,000 per year or about $32 per hour.
-While their salary can range between $43,000 and $87,000 annually, Health Coaches in the 90th percentile can earn more than $90,000 per year.
+According to RegisteredNursing.org, the average salary* of a Nurse Health Coach is around $66,000 per year or about $32 per hour.
+While their salary* can range between $43,000 and $87,000 annually, Health Coaches in the 90th percentile can earn more than $90,000 per year.

 (Click here to learn about the highest paid nursing jobs).

-Health Coach Job Outlook
+Nurse Health Coach Job Outlook

-Although the U.S. Bureau of Labor Statistics (BLS) may not offer specific job outlook data for Health Coaches at this time, they do predict great overall growth for Health Education Specialists, Community Health Workers, and Registered Nurses throughout the next decade.
+Although the U.S. Bureau of Labor Statistics (BLS) may not offer specific job outlook data for Nurse Health Coaches at this time, they do predict great overall growth for Health Education Specialists, Community Health Workers, and Registered Nurses throughout the next decade.

 According to the BLS, employment of Health Education Specialists and Community Health Workers is projected to grow 17 percent by 2030.
 On the other hand, the BLS has predicted that overall employment of RNs will likely grow 9 percent by 2030.